JeffNys/mvcvoila/README.md

 ## Version

-Actualy the last stable version is: voila 1.2
+Actualy the last stable version is: voila 1.2 (main)

+You are actualy on the development version voila 1.3

 ## Steps